Christopher Abbott as Yossarian prepares to fly yet another mission.

 Previous attempts to translate Catch-22 in motion pictures proved difficult.
 Mike Nichols’s 1971 film fell flat before critics and audiences, though Heller himself praised it.
 A 1973 TV series fizzled before it got off the ground.
 Now, Hulu and George Clooney have produced a six-part miniseries and most reviews contend that Heller’s epic novel has finally been given the treatment it deserves.
 Continue reading

 The show’s dual lead characters, Mike Ehrmantraut and Jimmy McGill, before Walter White turns their worlds upside down.

-Spinoff shows don’t usually generate the same enthusiasm and critical appreciation as their parent series.
-In today’s Golden Age of Television, the very term “spinoff” connotes an idea that’s run its course but left a few bucks on the table for a studio to scrape up.
-Not so with Breaking Bad prequel Better Call Saul, a show that manages to have an identity of its own while living with its epoch-defining parent’s legacy.
+Spinoff shows don’t usually generate the same level of enthusiasm and critical appreciation as their parent series.
+In today’s Golden Age of Television, the very term “spinoff” suggests an idea that’s run its course but left a few dollars on the table for the studio to scrape up.
+Not so with Breaking Bad prequel Better Call Saul, a show that manages to have an identity of its own and step beyond its epoch-defining parent’s legacy.
 Continue reading

 Historic SodaSopa, located in South Park’s most desirable neighborhood, Kenny’s House.